ZhenkaiH/FindBots/README.md

-# CS170 Project Skeleton
+# CS170 Project

-See [the Guavabot website](http://guavabot.cs170.org/) to get started!
+A algorithm to find all Guavabot(Not kiwibot) and let them go home!